JoshuaJwakdak/UML-Class-and-Use-Case-Diagrams-to-Solidity/README.md

         Exit the Docker Container:
         When finished, exit the Docker container by typing exit in the terminal.

-**Notes:**

     Ensure Docker is running on your machine before attempting to load and run the Docker image.
     Make sure to use the correct image name and tag when running the container.

 **Note**
     All the Xml files for testing is found in the docker container, when you run the app and after you have selected the option of which uml diagram to convert, a button appears which is browse file, it then  displays     the list of xml files. make sure to select appropraite xml file according to your initial option choice.
     They are categorized into class and use-case diagrams accordingly.